aadarshsable/Kshitish-s-Notes/Biology/Cellular Biology/Membrane Structure and Function.md

 #### Cholesterol (buffer)
 Cholesterol inserts itself between the phospholipids through Transmembrane Proteins At Low Temperature, due to insertion of cholesterol the distance between the Phospholipids increases thus Fluidity increases.
-At High Temperature, insertion of cholesterol brings the phospholipids close together as they were already far apart, which decreases the Fluidity
+At High Temperature, insertion of cholesterol brings the phospholipids close together as they were already far apart, which decreases the fluidity.

-#### Saturated and Unsatured FattyAcids
+#### Saturated and Unsaturated Fatty Acids
-Satured Fattyacids decreases the Fluidity while Unsatured fattyacids increases the Fluidity
+Saturated fatty acids decreases the fluidity while Unsaturated fatty acids increases the fluidity.

 ![[Drawing 2022-12-17 13.27.49.excalidraw.png]]